 CALIFORNIA CONSUMER RIGHTS – DO NOT SELL MY PERSONAL INFORMATION

-For California Residents Only: GumGum provides two ways to exercise your rights: DO NOT SELL or 866-I-OPT-OUT and enter service code 319 when prompted.
+For California Residents Only: GumGum provides two ways to exercise your rights: Compete the form at DO NOT SELL or call 866-I-OPT-OUT and enter service code 319 when prompted.
 To assure a timely and accurate response, we kindly ask that you contact us by selecting only one of these methods.

 Questions or concerns about this policy, please email us at: email@example.com.